Emmeline B. Wells: Marriages

 She married 15-year-old James Harris, also a new church member, on July 19, 1843, in Vernon, Vermont.
 This marriage proved to be difficult for the young Emmeline; her mother-in-law disapproved of her, and she was unprepared for married life.
 Later, she wrote that she had been too emotional to make such an important decision and regretted marrying at such a young age.
 Life for Emmeline (now Harris) only became more difficult when she, along with the Harris family and a group of other New England Latter-day Saints, left for the Mormon settlement of Nauvoo, Illinois, in 1844.
 After a time, her mother- and father-in-law left the church and Nauvoo, so she and James were left alone.
 She gave birth to a son, Eugene Henri, on September 1, 1844.
 Unfortunately, Harris had been sick with "ague" during her pregnancy, and at six weeks old, her infant son became sick as well and did not survive.
 In addition to battling her own illness and the sorrow of losing her son, Emmeline said goodbye to her husband, who left to find work in St. Louis.
 He asked her to leave Nauvoo to live with his parents once more, but she refused.
 James Harris died as a sailor in the Indian Ocean and never returned to his wife.

 The young Emmeline Harris returned to teaching.
 Through his children's attending her school, Harris met and later married Newel K. Whitney on February 24, 1845, under the Mormon practice of plural marriage.
 Emmeline Whitney admired her new husband and felt much safer as his wife.
 She left Nauvoo in 1846 and, along with the large Whitney family, left Winter Quarters, Nebraska, for Utah Territory in 1848.
 They traveled with the Heber C. Kimball company at the invitation of then-church president Brigham Young.
 During the journey, Whitney grew close to her sister-wives.
-She became friends with Elizabeth Ann Whitney in particular.
+She became friends with the "first wife" Elizabeth Ann Whitney in particular.
 During the journey west, Wells began recording her life experiences in the first of what would become 47 journals.
 She was pregnant when the company reached the Salt Lake Valley on October 8, 1848.
 Her first daughter, Isabel "Belle" Whitney, was born in the back of the same wagon that had carried her mother across the country; Emmeline later recounted, "our poor wagons and tents were the only homes we had."
 After a Whitney family home was constructed, her second daughter, Melvina Whitney, was born on August 18, 1850.
 Unfortunately, this good news was followed in short order by her second husband's unexpected death.
 Emmeline Whitney deeply mourned his passing.
 By age 22, she had been widowed twice.
 Shortly before his death, Newel Whitney had told her that she would prove to be "a tremendous influence in the building of the kingdom in the west."